Procedure: Work health and safety training

 Delivery of WHS training

-- The WHS training may be delivered via:
+- The WHS training is delivered via:

 - online training or other learning management systems;